 A devastating drought in Ethiopia is causing the worst food crisis that the country has faced in 30 years.
 We must act now to protect millions from hunger and disease.
 With your help we can reach men, women and children in desperate need with life-saving clean water and food.

 Ethiopia has suffered erratic and failed rains for the past 18 months and the situation has been made worse by this year’s super El Niño.

 Water sources are drying up, many crops have failed and more than 500,000 livestock animals have already died.
 People are walking for two days to get water for their families and animals.
 The number of people in need is rising rapidly with men, women and children in urgent need of food and clean, safe water.
-The Ethiopian government estimates that 10.2 million people will need humanitarian assistance in 2016.
+The Ethiopian government estimates that more than 9 million people will need humanitarian assistance in 2016.

 Although the government of Ethiopia is taking a strong lead in responding to this drought, and almost 8 million people will receive help from the government-led safety net, more is urgently needed.

 It is vital that the international community acts now to protect lives and to prevent the food crisis becoming a full blown disaster.

 El Niño is a periodic weather pattern that causes temperatures to rise.
 Although it is not directly caused by climate change, global warming makes it more likely that strong El Niños will develop.
 In Ethiopia, El Niño is having a particularly powerful effect because more than 80% of the population depends on agriculture.
 This means that they are extremely vulnerable to drought and changes in weather patterns.